gramineproject/graphene/Examples/openvino_benchmark/README.md

 **NOTE 4**: Based on the precision for bert-large and brain-tumor-segmentation models the enclave size must be set to 64/128 GB.
-**NOTE 5**: In multi-socket systems for bert-large-uncased-whole-word-masking-squad-0001 and brain-tumor-segmentation-0001 FP32/FP16 models if allocation of memory fails when there is not enough memory available please expand memory nodes usage with numactl --membind option.
+**NOTE 5**: In multi-socket systems for bert-large-uncased-whole-word-masking-squad-0001 and brain-tumor-segmentation-0001 FP32/FP16 models please expand memory nodes usage with ``numactl --membind`` if memory allocation fails.

 ### Latency runs